Jimbo994/project_rushhour/README.md

 Visualisation
 ---
-A simple visualisation was implemented for breadth first search since this algorithm gives best results. visualisation.py can be run as follows:
+A simple visualisation was implemented for Breadth-first search since this algorithm gives the best results. visualisation.py can be run as follows:

 ```